 Welcome to Week 2 of 2006.
 This year is going to 'fly'.
 Do you fly?
 In your dreams?!
 As a pilot or for an airline?
 For business?
 For vacation?

 If you suffer from Aviophobia, 'fear of flying' or 'flying anxiety', Dear Abby may be able to help you, but working with professionals who are trained to that end, is best.
-Psychiatrists and other Healers, have become specialized in all sorts of panic disorders enabling people to overcome fears as we fly out of the box.
+Psychiatrists and other Healers, have become specialized in emotional problems that face humanity today.

 Symptoms of Aviophobia may include: after boarding a plane, or even just think about flying, breathlessness, dizziness, excessive sweating, nausea, dry mouth, feeling sick, shaking, heart palpitations, inability to speak or think clearly, a fear of dying, becoming mad or losing control, a sensation of detachment from reality or a full blown anxiety attack.